ruksi/aoc-2022/README.md

 deno run --allow-read=. day00/main.ts

 # run the tests; they check that all the challenges solve correctly
+# note that this might take a while... some hours for all of the them
 deno test --allow-read=.

 # to format all files, including Markdown